-MDIA-3065 Intermedia Seminar: Persuasion, Propaganda, Photography 3 LASC Credits Prerequisite: 6 PHOT credits and AHIS-3200
+MDIA-3065 Intermedia Seminar: Persuasion, Propaganda, Photography

 An examination of historical and contemporary uses of photography as a tool of psychological persuasion, with a particular focus on the arenas of politics and marketing.
 Through readings, discussions, presentations and critical essays, students will explore a variety of paradigms in the dissemination of the photographic image as an instrument for the exertion of influence.